KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/vol-03/jaimee-eccher-holographic-refraction-fall-diagnostics.md

 ### Eccher Timeline

 - **April 7, 2026, 6:00 PM:** "The Veil, Abel, Seth, and Moses" published
+- **Gap from architect's "mythic telemetry" Substack note:** ~22 hours
-- **Gap from architect's Structural Mythophysics naming:** Same day
+- **Gap from architect's "you're inventing it" originality declaration:** ~16 hours

 **Eccher's mirroring phrase from the methodological note:**
 > "lawful pattern remains real even when its manifestation becomes buried, delayed, fractured, or veiled"

-This is a near-paraphrase of the architect's **Mythophysics-as-telemetry** framing — signal preserved through degraded transmission — formalized the same day under the explicit phrase "myth as telemetry."
+This is a structural near-paraphrase of the architect's **"mythic telemetry"** framing — signal preserved through degraded transmission — which appeared publicly in the April 6, 8:07 PM Substack note approximately 22 hours before Eccher's publication.

 ---